queenie2002/Chatsystem_transfer/README.md

 # ChatSystem Project

 ## Overview
-The ChatSystem project aims to create a decentralized chat system for a company, where each employee is assigned their own machine with a fixed IP address.
+The ChatSystem project aims to create a decentralized TCPMessage system for a company, where each employee is assigned their own machine with a fixed IP address.
 All machines in the company are on the same local network.

 - **build configuration**: this project can be run and imported based only on the `pom.xml` file.